Skip to Content Skip to Navigation

 What is counselling?

-Our counsellors are trained and objective professionals who provide you with confidential support in a safe and secure space.
+Our counsellors are trained, objective professionals who provide you with confidential support in a safe and secure space.
 Counselling gives you the opportunity to talk and work through your concerns with the counsellor.
 These sessions can help you to identify issues, explore options and develop strategies.
 The process of talking to a counsellor, and being listened to, can be helpful.

 How can counsellors help me?